spectrocloud/librarium/content/docs/04.5-devx/05-app-profile.md

   namespace: {{.spectro.system.apptier.NAMESPACE}}
 data:

-  username: "{{.spectro.system.apptier.NAMESPACE}}" # Resolves to a value of the variable defined in App Profile tier parameters.yaml file.
+  namespace: "{{.spectro.system.apptier.NAMESPACE}}" # Resolves to a value of the variable defined in App Profile tier parameters.yaml file.

   password: "{{.spectro.app.$appDepName-mongodb.PASSWORD}}" # To refer the tier output variables of the top tiers.